If it weren’t for online tools, there’s no way we could do what we do at Buffer.

-Being able to stay in-sync on all docs and share the latest versions of all files is essential when working across timezones and remotely.
+Being able to stay in-sync on all docs and share the latest versions of all files is essential when working remotely across timezones.

 Dropbox, which allows us to share files, images and videos across the team, has been essential to Buffer from day one.

 11. Tasks, transparency and more: Trello

 Nearly every team in Buffer relies on Trello to track tasks and projects.

-There are a thousand and one ways to customize your Trello boards to best suit your needs.
+There are a thousand ways to customize your Trello boards to best suit your needs.
 There are a variety of “power ups” available — we use the Calendar feature and voting on our Open blog editorial board!

 Arranging meetings across timezones can be a bit tricky!

-Calendly had become increasingly useful throughout the team to coordinate schedules and grab 15 minutes or an hour here and there.
+Calendly has become increasingly useful throughout the team to coordinate schedules and grab 15 minutes or an hour here and there.

 Calendly syncs with your Google account and calendar to block out times you aren’t available and you’re able to set your “office hours” within your settings.